We are delighted to invite you to join our journey of women's empowerment in South India taking place in November 2018.

-Enjoy a guided shopping trip in Mysore with a visit to the silk factory.
-Follow that by a visit to a shelter for girls rescued from situations of human trafficking.
-Enjoy a trip to their beauty parlour and have an authentic henna experience.
+For our final day, we will visit the silk factory in Mysore and a shelter for girls rescued from situations of human trafficking.
+We will visit their beauty parlour and have an authentic henna experience.

 Drive from Mysore to Bangalore for your international departure.

 All our hotels have been tested and reviewed by our Joseph's team or Fritha and Nirmala for quality, service and hygiene.
 Level of luxury and comfort will naturally vary by hotel based on budget and destination.
 For more information on any of the hotels, please visit the website of the individual hotel.

 Cost of the trip based on a group of 6 persons is £1,500

 - International flights (travellers will be need to fly to Kempegowda International Airport, Bengaluru)

 - Travel insurance

 If you would like to extend your trip, we can introduce you to a travel agent who who specialises in bespoke travel in India.

 How to book and pay

 To reserve your place on the trip, please make a non-refundable deposit of 25,000 rupees (approx. £260) through our trusted international payment gateway through Instramoji.
 Click here to book.
 Full payment will be required by 1 August 2018.
 An invoice for the remaining balance will be emailed to you on 1 July 2018.